win-ngs/star-windows-build/README.md

 pacman -Syu
 ```

-If MSYS2 asks you to close the terminal, close it, reopen **MSYS2 MSYS**, and run again:
+If MSYS2 asks you to close the terminal, close it, reopen **MSYS2-MSYS**, and run again:

 ```bash
 pacman -Syu